 - The system is enhanced by creating new WORDS, these new WORDS are treated the same as the built-in language WORDS.

-- Applications are created by creating new WORDS so when finalize the application is a language tuned to the application desired.
+- Applications are created by creating new WORDS so that when finalize the application is a language tuned to the application desired.

 - Small words are encouraged to easily debug and because there is a little penalty in using words the system remains fast but simple to debug.